-And the 2008 Beijing Olympics may well go down in history as the international cultural event that marks its formal emergence as the first ever global architectural style. $\otimes$ all about the in-between.
-As a photographer he lives in a world between the subject and The end is the beginning. the viewer.
+And the 2008 Beijing Olympics may well go down in history as the international cultural event that marks its formal emergence as the first ever global architectural style. $\otimes$ pher he lives in a world between the subject and The end is the beginning. the viewer.
 And through his art he focuses on almost-forgotten spaces and things: abandoned farmhouses, empty barns, railroad tracks, broken toys, dead animals on the side of the road, and empty chairs.
-Understanding the in-between is perhaps why, on a visit home after spending some time here in graduate school, he discovered ascination for the disappearing tradition of Chinese opera.
-From childhood, Yang was aware of Chinese neater.
-But it was something more for his rents, he says.
-"To me it was just traditional f.
+Understanding the in-between is perhaps why, on a visit home after spending ome time here in graduate school, he discovered cination for the disappearing tradition of Chinese opera.
+From childhood, Yang was aware of Chinese eater.
+But it was something more for his nts, he says.
+"To me it was just traditional .
 I had not much feeling for that."
 His father played an instrument, the erhu, that's used to npany the performers.
 "Now I regret I never tried to learn it," says Yang.
 During his visit he caught a poorlyby Hannelore Sudermann :: photos by Jian Yang attended performance at a Buddhist temple.